Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

-While most people think LinkedIn is only a platform to create professional profiles – the site offers much more than that, especially, if you’re interested in generating quality leads.
+While most people think LinkedIn is only a platform for creating professional profiles – the site offers much more than that, especially if you’re interested in generating quality leads.

-There are often ignored built-in features one can take advantage of to acquire as much leads as they need for their business.
+There are often ignored built-in features one can take advantage of to acquire as many leads as they need for their business.

 Matt Yako of Inner Circle Career Coaching LLC shares two of his go-to LinkedIn features he uses to generate leads for his coaching business.

 “LinkedIn Profinders and Open for Business are two of LinkedIn’s features I use most for lead generation.”